Jihad-R/Jihad-R/README.md

 * I enjoy long walks and good company.
 I love to work with people and build meaningful connections.
 Also a big fan of Hawain Shirts 😁.

-* My Goal is to make a positive impact in the tech world and help my community and the people around me.
+* My Goal is to make a positive impact in the tech world and help my community.

 ## Welcome to my GITHUB PROFILE